manish-garodia/manish-garodia/common/lib-cellar/procedures/install-db-goldimage/install-db-goldimage.md

 ## Task 2: Install Oracle Database

-Steps to install Oracle Database 19c.
+Steps to install Oracle Database 21c.

-1. ./runInstaller
+1. From the Oracle home location, start `./runInstaller`

 1. Create and configure a single instance database.